-Bluebirds are as beneficial as they are beautiful, preying on large numbers of beetles, caterpillars, crickets, and other bugs.
+Bluebirds are as beneficial as they are beautiful: they prey on large numbers of moths, caterpillars, crickets, and other bugs.
 The bluebirds visiting in our yard often perch on a tall garden post and on the roof the nest box, then swoop across the yard to snatch a flying insect from the air.
-Because they are cavity nesters, bluebirds seek out woodpecker holes and other natural crevices to build their nesting sites.
+Because they are cavity nesters, bluebirds look for abandoned woodpecker holes and other natural crevices to build their nesting sites.

 They prefer open fields but as farmland gives way to urban sprawl, these beautiful birds have an increasingly difficult time finding suitable, natural tree cavities or abandoned woodpecker holes for raising their young.
 They also suffer from competition with the larger starlings and sparrows, who will drive the smaller bluebirds away from potential nesting sites.

 Fortunately, bluebirds can be attracted to backyards where they will nest in birdhouses built to proper specifications.
 This house is a simple and inexpensive project to build and can be made from pine, cedar, or redwood boards that are commonly available at home centers and lumber yards.
-The entrance hole is exactly 1-1/2" in diameter, letting the bluebirds in but keeping out the larger starlings.
+The entrance hole for eastern bluebirds is 1-1/2" in diameter, letting the bluebirds in but keeping out the larger starlings.
 If you're building a nest box for western or mountain bluebirds, the entrance hole should be increased to 1-9/16" in diameter.

 The Cutting List: